News

 For a list of conferences and meetings see the EDRACI Meetings and the Conferences pages.

-If you have notices of meetings, positions vacant, etc, that you would like emailed to EDRACI members then please send them to the EDRACI Secretary.
-If you would like to receive such information please send your email address to the EDRACI Secretary.
+If you want a notice for a meetings, position vacant, or other information, that you would like emailed to EDRACI group members then please send the information to the EDRACI Secretary.
+If you would like to receive such information please send your email address to the EDRACI Secretary

 Electrochemistry Division Medals